hillosopher/html-css-projects/README.md

-# html-css-projects
+# HTML and CSS Projects
-Projects from The Tech Academy's HTML and CSS course
+This Repository is/will contain projects from the HTML and CSS course that I'm currently taking through The Tech Academy.